Why study in Australia?

-Where to study in Australia
+Where can you study in Australia?

 The population of Australia is concentrated along the eastern and southeastern coasts: the most populated states are New South Wales and Victoria, and their capitals Sydney and Melbourne are the largest cities in Australia making them popular for students.

 The landscape in Australia is very diverse including snow capped mountains in the Australian alps, to desert in ‘The Outback’.

 What are the requirements to study in Australia?

 QualificationsGenerally, you will need to have completed secondary school education in your home country to a high standard.
 Some universities may offer you the option of a Technical and Further Education (TAFE) university pathway course; this provides you with an Australian high school qualification.
 You can then be enrolled at your chosen university.